rs2416/TetrisAlgorithm/README.md

 ##### *Main.py*

-Python file includes my algorithm, implementing graphs (adjacency lists), by expressing the target region as an undirected graph and the squares as nodes.
+Python file includes my algorithm, implementing adjacency lists.
 Through the use of adjacency lists I was able to identify and approach the nodes/squares with the least edges/neighbours first, allowing me to have successful performance in comparison to the brute force method that I initially explored.

 ##### *Performance.py*